Sage/sinject/README.md

 ## Usage

-**Rails Setup**

-If you're using rails then after you've installed the gem you need to create a *'dependencies.rb'* file within the *'/config/initializers'* directory of the rails application.

 **Registering dependencies**

-Dependency objects need to be registered with the container before use, to do so you need to configure the SinjectContainer: [If you're using rails this will need to be done within the *'dependencies.rb'* file]
+Dependency objects need to be registered with the container before use, to do so you need to configure the Sinject::Container.
+[Note: This should be done after all code files have been required as the last step before your application starts.]

     #initialize the container
-    container = SinjectContainer.new
+    container = Sinject::Container.new

     #register your dependencies
-    container.register(:cache_store, RedisCacheStore, true)
-    container.register(:country_repository, MySqlCountryRepository, false)
+    container.register({ :key => :cache_store, :class => RedisCacheStore, :singleton => true })
+    container.register({ :key => :country_repository, :class => MySqlCountryRepository, :singleton => false })

 Dependencies can be registered with the container in 2 modes:

 - **Single instance:**  	This mode ensures that only 1 instance is created for the registered dependency and that all requests to the container for that dependency return the same instance.
 - **Multi instance:**	This mode ensures that a new instance of the registered dependency is returned for each request received by the container.

-The registration mode can be set by specifying **true** or **false** to the *'single_instance'* argument of the containers register method.
+The registration mode can be set by specifying **true** or **false** to the *':singleton'* argument of the containers register method.

 Dependencies that require custom initialization can be registered with an initialization block to handle the creation of the dependency, this allows you more control over how the dependency is created if required:

-    container.register(:cache_store, RedisCacheStore, true) do
+    container.register({ :key => :cache_store, :class => RedisCacheStore, :singleton => true }) do
         instance = RedisCacheStore.new
         instance.host = 'http://localhost'
         instance.port = '6369'
         instance
     end

-Dependencies with a custom initialization block must return an object of the registered dependency class type, if an unexpected instance is returned then Sinject will raise a `DependencyInitializeException`.
+Dependencies with a custom initialization block must return an object of the registered dependency class type, if an unexpected instance is returned then Sinject will raise a `Sinject::DependencyInitializeException`.

 **Assigning dependencies**